core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * If both the AEAD Algorithm and the Group Encryption Algorithm are set, the length of the Common IV is the greatest nonce length among those of the two algorithms.

+If the Group Encryption Algorithm is A128CTR, A192CTR, or A256CTR (see {{Section 4 of RFC9459}}), then the length of the nonce used by that algorithm is 12 bytes (see {{ssec-common-context-cs-enc-alg}}).

 ### Authentication Credential Format ## {#ssec-common-context-authcred-format}

 The new parameter Authentication Credential Format specifies the format of authentication credentials used in the group.
 Further details on authentication credentials are compiled in {{sec-pub-key-format}}.